MuharremXh/SpringRestApp/README.md

 Note: You need to add a user field and give his id,because an item needs to have an owner }

+Note:Go to application.properties and configure your database properties for your schema